felipeshiwu/video-recommender/README.md

 - The project is currently hosted on cloud: Heroku

 ## Data Scraping
 As its name says, data science.
 So the first step is to collect the necessary and useful data for our proposal.
 What we do here is Web Scraping, a common strategy which gets the entire HTML page one by one and create a csv file with the useful features got by the Youtube HTML tags.
 This because we don't have a database ready to work, so web scraping was the solution found.
+For this project, the web scraping will be on youtube search page with keywords:
+- Machine Learning
+- Data Science
+- Kaggle

 ## Data Cleaning
 The point here is, when we get the entire HTML page, we also get a lot os useless information.
 To clean this data, what we use is BS4 to parse the HTML and search which tag/class have useful values for the main problem.
 In the end, what we choose to keep from all this information got are: